noamarieteegen/Biol-217/day5.md

 ## 2. Genome Dereplication

-anvi-dereplicate-genomes -i /PATH/TO/file.txt --program fastANI --similarity-threshold 0.95 -o ANI --log-file log_ANI -T 10
+`anvi-dereplicate-genomes` -i /PATH/TO/file.txt --program fastANI --similarity-threshold 0.95 -o ANI --log-file log_ANI -T 10
+`-i` txt file of your contigs
+`--program` specify the program anvio will use for dereplication (here fastANI) `--similarity-threshold` if two genomes have a similarity greater or equal to this threshold, they will belong to the same cluster
+`-o` output_folder
+`-O` output_folder/R2.fastq.gz output file `--log-file` name of the log file
+`-T` number of threads used

 ## 3. Fragen zu Aufgabe 1